 Under the rule, the EPA will set different emissions targets for 49 states, based on their existing energy profile.
 (Vermont is exempted because it has no fossil-fuel electric plants.)
 Each state will then have to reduce their rate of emissions a certain amount by 2030.

 When taken together, the EPA estimates these state plans will cut carbon-dioxide emissions from the nation's power sector as much as 30 percent below 2005 levels by 2030.
-(Emissions have already fallen about 15 percent between 2005 and 2013, so we're halfway there.)
+(Power-plant emissions have already fallen about 15 percent between 2005 and 2013, so we're halfway there.)

-States will have a lot of flexibility to pursue policies to reach their goals: using more efficient technology at coal plants, switching from coal to natural gas, boosting their use of solar or wind or nuclear power, or even joining regional cap-and-trade systems that require companies to pay to emit carbon-dioxide.
+States will have a lot of flexibility to pursue policies to reach their goals.
+They can use more efficient technology at coal plants, switching from coal to natural gas, boosting their use of solar or wind or nuclear power, or even joining regional cap-and-trade systems that require companies to pay to emit carbon-dioxide.

-For now, this is only a proposal.
-The EPA will spend the next 120 days gathering comments from electric utilities, environmentalists, and anyone else.
-It will then work on a final regulation that takes effect in June 2015.
+The final regulation will take effect in August 2015.
 States will then have until June 2016 to draw up plans to implement the rule (although they can apply for extensions or get more time if they're working together on regional plans).